yedaysal/cybersift-assignment/infrastructure/terraform/aws/README.md

 6. On the opening page, select **Command Line Interface (CLI)** option and click on **Next** button.
 7. Describe the purpose of the access key (optional) and click on **Create access key** button on the opening page.
 8. Save the **Access key** and **Secret access key** information to use in AWS CLI config.

+**On the controller server:**

-9. Run `mkdir ~/.aws` command to create AWS configuration directory in the current user's home directory, then cd into it.
+9. Run `mkdir ~/.aws` command to create AWS configuration directory in the current user's home directory.
-10. Execute `touch config credentials` command to create two files to put configuration and credentials (access key and secret access key) into.
+10. Execute `touch ~/.aws/config ~/.aws/credentials` command to create two files to put configuration and credentials (access key and secret access key) into.
-11. Open the `config` file with any text editor and put the following information into it:
+11. Open the `~/.aws/config` file with any text editor and put the following information into it:

 ```
 [profile USER_PROFILE_NAME]